jorgefranconunes/tea/00README-developers-eclipse.txt

    Press "Next".
 It should open the "Java Settings" dialog.

 3.1.
 In the "Java Settings" dialog (which is poped-up), in the Source
+     tab:

+3.1.1.
+Delete the tea/src folder and add two folders
+         tea/src/main/java
+         tea/src/test/java
+       as the Java source folders.

-     tab, change the "Default output folder:" from tea/bin to tea/target/classes.
+3.1.2.
+Change the "Default output folder:" from tea/bin to
+     tea/target/classes.
 (Do not remove the tea/bin folder).

 3.2.
 In the "Java Settings" dialog (which is poped-up), in the Libraries
      tab, click "Add Library" and add JUnit 4 libraries to the project.
+     (Is this is your first attempt to setup Tea, you may skip this step and come back here later, after reading step 4 and dealing with errors regarding missing JUnit classes).

 3.3.
 Click finish.
 (If eclipse asks you to remove the tea/bin folder and
      its contents, don't do it - say No.).

-4. If you have already setup a build.conf file with the JUnit libraries, please skip to step 5.
-(For example, if you successfully executed the "make" command from the command line, then the build.conf file is already created specifying the JUnit libraries included in the source release package).
-Otherwise please read these steps on how to configure your JUnit libraries.
+4. If you whish to use the JUnit libraries provided with the source release or have already setup a build.conf file with the JUnit libraries, please skip to step 5.
+Otherwise please read these 4.* steps on how to configure JUnit libraries suitable for your IDE environment.

 4.1 Selecting the tea project, menu File, New , File, create a file
     named "build.conf" in the root of the tea project (having tea as the parent folder).